 The years between 1885 and 1900 saw Eureka Springs at its peak as a health tourist attraction.
 By 1890, the town had a railroad, paved, gaslit streets, several upper class hotels, a well-run police force and board of health, a sewage disposal system, and the locally sourced stone retaining walls that continue in the twenty-first century to add to its unique feel.
 Telephone lines were installed in 1895, and a municipal water supply system, serving the entire town, was worked out and constructed around that time as well.
 Most of this was done under the direction of the Board of Public Affairs, which was, for all intents and purposes, the new, civically sponsored rather than privately run Improvement Company.
 General Powell Clayton was predictably the chair of this organization as well.
 Eureka was thus firmly established and thriving after its initial struggle, or so it seemed.

 The rapidly executed improvements combined with the financial repercussions of the lengthy land claim issues meant that Eureka remained deeply in debt through the 1890s.
 The boosters’ investments could only fund so much civic development.
 Town historians Westphal and Osterhage describe how the city government began issuing “scrips,” similar to bonds, to cover costs, relying on citizens to cash them in at a later date when the funds would presumably be present.
 While a workable short-term fix, the debt accumulated at a hopeless pace.
 To make matters worse, a series of fires in the late 1880s and early 1890s plagued the town, annihilating several major hotels including the Perry House (which contained sixty rooms), the Western, and the Grand Central.
-Marketing, then, was still of the utmost importance; the survival of the financially insolvent tourist town depended upon it, and the wealth the patrons, the better.
+Marketing, then, was still of the utmost importance; the survival of the financially insolvent tourist town depended upon it, and the wealthier the patrons, the better.
 Wealth tends to correlate positively with education, and the publicists were aware that a more sophisticated clientele would require more sophisticated marketing techniques.
 It would no longer be enough to write off the health benefits to be enjoyed at the resort as “magical” or “marvelous” if the town hoped to expand its reputation beyond Missouri and Arkansas.
 It needed a presence in developing medico-scientific discourses in order to tap into more urban markets, and trends in environmental medicine—including mineral water chemistry and climatology—would provide its inroad.

 Physicians and the Eureka Springs Medical Journal